|

 countries voting in support, 4 voting against and 11 abstaining.

-Thirteen years have passed since the UN Declaration was adopted by
+have passed since the UN Declaration was adopted by the General

-the General Assembly.
-Since then, the four countries voting against
+Assembly.
+Since then, the four countries voting against have

 Today the Declaration is the most comprehensive international